ADD TO YOUR BOTTOM LINE

 Managing a Condition Bin:

-Once your grain has been cooled or warmed up to the desired storage temperature, from time to time it is appropriate to ventilate the grain in order to break up confections that naturally occur within the stored column.
+Once your grain has been cooled or warmed up to the desired storage temperature, from time to time it is appropriate to ventilate the grain to break up confections that naturally occur within the stored column.
 EndZone can be set only ventilate with air that is of an appropriate temperature and humidity to not create issues with in the stored grain.
-It will turn the fans off if the days temperatures and or humidity get too high or too low for the desired outcome as set by the grain storage manager.
+It will turn the fans off if the day temperatures and or humidity get too high or too low for the desired outcome as set by the grain storage manager.
 When weather conditions have returned to the program to parameters, the fans will be reactivated.
 EndZone can be connected with a Grain Temp Guard® and Activate fans if a hotspot is detected.
 In the case of an Alarm HT, EndZone can activate the fans if abnormal moisture migration has occurred triggering an alarm setting.

 Drying Corn (Crops):

 EndZone can be set to “only ventilate” with outside air when conditions are appropriate for generating the drying objectives you are looking for.
-Refer to the appropriate chart at https://farmshopmfg.com/resources/ .
-Set the devices so that the fans shut off if the temperature and humidity swing to the left side of the chart resulting in over drying.
+Refer to the appropriate chart here.
+Set the devices so that the fans shut off if the temperature and humidity swing to the left side of the chart resulting in over-drying.
 I personally turn the fans off of the temperature gets too high or the humidity gets too low both resulting in excess moisture removal.
 On the top side, monitor the moisture and relative humidity within the upper grain column and activate your fans whenever you have a 2 to 4% relative humidity advantage when looking at the right side of the chart.
 My corn currently is at 20% moisture and after I warm up to 65°, I will run the fans whenever the relative humidity is at around 86% to 87% or 3 to 4 points lower than the humidity within the grain column, also considering current temperature conditions.
 As your grain is drying, lower the top and relative humidity at which you are going to allow the fan to operate.
-With three, four, five points of moisture that need to be removed, you can be a little bolder with your settings, and as you near your target, be more precise. *Periodically monitor your hour meter and measurements resulting from temperature and humidity within the grain column.
-If weather conditions are such that the control has not run for extended period of time, closely monitor the stored grain and perhaps periodically turn the fans on for a short period of time.
+With three, four, or five points of moisture that need to be removed, you can be a little bolder with your settings, and as you near your target, be more precise. *Periodically monitor your hour meter and measurements resulting from temperature and humidity within the grain column.
+If weather conditions are such that the control has not run for an extended period of time, closely monitor the stored grain and perhaps periodically turn the fans on for a short period of time.
 You have a lot of money inside that bin, there is nothing wrong with being a little scared/nervous.
 Channel it to the appropriate management.

 Adding Moisture (Soybeans):